siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/prototype/prototype.md

 ## 7) When to use

 * Object creation cost is **high**, but cloning is cheap.
-* You need to create many objects that share the same base state.
+* You need to create many objects that share the same base abstractState.
 * You want to **hide the complexity of creating objects** from the client.

 ---